Jukebox History 1952-1998

 a huge investment raised by the well reputed lawyer Antonio Pedrol

-who was specialized in commercial law.
-The Chairman of the Board of Directors
+specialized in commercial law.
+The Chairman of the Board of Directors was for

 Moving